The Rockford Files: Pontiac Firebird Esprit

 Familiar to viewers was Jim Rockford's gold Pontiac Firebird Esprit car.
 One oft-recurring element of the show was the famous "Jim Rockford turn-around" (also known as a J-turn or a "moonshiner's turn" - commonly employed as an evasive driving technique taught to Secret Service).
 Garner explained the move in his 2011 autobiography The Garner Files: "When you are going straight in reverse about 35 miles an hour, you come off the gas pedal, go hard left, and pull on the emergency brake.
 That locks the wheels and throws the front end around.
 Then you release everything, hit the gas, and off you go in the opposite direction."
-Garner stated in a Season One DVD interview that he performed this stunt for the duration of the series.
+Garner stated in a season-one DVD interview that he performed this stunt for the duration of the series.
 The car's license plate was 853 OKG, although the plate in some early episodes displayed the number 835 OKG.
 Garner writes in his autobiography that he believes that the letters OKG stood for "Oklahoma Garner" but that he does not know the origin of the number 853.

 Starting with the 1974 model year, Rockford would get a new model-year Pontiac Firebird each year throughout the series.
 The Firebirds used had an identical "copper mist" color with the Esprit's exterior and interior.
-Although the Firebirds were badged as Esprits, they were actually the higher performance "Formula" model without the twin scoop hood.
-Garner needed Rockford's car to look like the lower tiered "Esprit" model, a car Rockford could afford, but have the performance necessary for the chase sequences in the show.
-To achieve this, the show featured Pontiac Firebird Formulas re-badged and re-hooded to look like the "Esprit" model.
-The "Formula" model was developed to provide the performance of the top-level "Trans Am" in a less ostentatious form.
-Formulas didn't have the Shaker hood scoop, side vents, graphics or lettering used on the Trans Am, but they had the same higher horsepower engines and drive trains, larger front and rear anti-roll bars, stiffer springs and shocks, and a twin scoop hood.
-(Sharp-eyed car connoisseurs can spot the twin exhausts and rear anti-roll bar on the cars used on the show, options that were not part of the "Esprit" package, as well as spot the different model year cars used in various chase scenes that differed from those in an actual episode, especially in later seasons.)
-Although the series ran until early 1980, no Firebird was used past the 1978 model year as Garner reportedly was displeased with the restyled front end of the 1979 and later Firebird models and as such did not wish them featured on the show (although an answering machine message in one episode in the final season indicated his car was a 1979 Firebird).
+Although the Firebirds were badged as Esprits, they were actually the higher-performance "Formula" model without the twin scoop hood.
+Garner needed Rockford's car to look like the lower-tiered Esprit model, a car Rockford could afford, but have the performance necessary for the chase sequences in the show.
+To achieve this, the show featured Pontiac Firebird Formulas rebadged and rehooded to look like the Esprit model.
+The Formula model was developed to provide the performance of the top-level Trans Am in a less ostentatious form.
+Formulas did not have the shaker hood scoop, side vents, graphics, or lettering used on the Trans Am, but they had the same higher-horsepower engines and drive trains, larger front and rear antisway bars, stiffer springs and shocks, and a twin-scoop hood.
+(Sharp-eyed car connoisseurs can spot the twin exhausts and rear antisway bar on the cars used on the show, options that were not part of the Esprit package, as well as spot the different model-year cars used in various chase scenes that differed from those in an actual episode, especially in later seasons.)
+Although the series ran until early 1980, no Firebird was used past the 1978 model year as Garner reportedly was displeased with the restyled front end of the 1979 and later Firebird models, and as such, did not wish them featured on the show (although an answering machine message in one episode in the final season indicated his car was a 1979 Firebird).